facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Exporting Swift

-Swift doesn't have support for macros so exposing it to React Native requires a bit more setup but works relatively the same.
+Swift doesn't have support for macros, so exposing native modules and their methods to JavaScript inside React Native requires a bit more setup.
+However, it works relatively the same.
 Let's say we have the same `CalendarModule` but as a Swift class:

 ```swift
 // CalendarManager.swift